 - Install trench breakers in accordance with the spacing provided in this ECP, and adequately compact backfill between the trench breakers.
-The trench line preparation may also include installation of underdrain pipes within slopes that appear to be excessively wet or contain shallow depth to bedrock.
-The underdrain pipe will prevent the slope from becoming saturated and decrease the potential for subsidence. - Final grading will include installation of permanent slope breakers in accordance with the spacing and specifications provided in this ECP and roughening the surface between the slope breakers to decrease surface runoff velocity. - Slope roughening to aid in establishment of vegetative cover from seed, reduce runoff velocity, increase infiltration, and to reduce erosion by providing for trapping of sediment.
-Slope roughening methods may include; tracking, grooving, and stair-stepping. - Revegetation will include hydroseeding the construction workspace with specialized seed mixes, as available, and mulch tackifiers. - Install extended-term erosion control matting along the slope and slope breakers.
+The trench line preparation also may include installation of underdrain pipes within slopes that appear to be excessively wet or contain shallow depth to bedrock.
+The underdrain pipe will prevent the slope from becoming saturated and decrease the potential for subsidence. - Final grading will include installation of permanent slope breakers in accordance with the spacing and specifications provided in this ECP and roughening the surface between the slope breakers to decrease surface runoff velocity. - Slope roughening to aid in establishment of vegetative cover from seed, reduce runoff velocity, increase infiltration and to reduce erosion by providing for trapping of sediment.
+Slope roughening methods may include tracking, grooving, and stair-stepping. - Revegetation will include hydroseeding the construction workspace with specialized seed mixes, as available, and mulch tackifiers. - Install extended-term erosion control matting along the slope and slope breakers.
 The type of erosion control matting will be selected based on the severity of the slope. - All steep slopes will be inspected in accordance with the schedule outlined in Section 3.0 of this ECP.
 The EI will review these areas to ensure that erosion is not occurring underneath the matting.
-Any erosion noted during the inspection will be repaired within 24 hours of the inspection, or as soon as conditions allow if compliance with this time frame would result in greater environmental impacts.
+Any erosion noted during the inspection will be repaired within 24 hours of the inspection.

 Tennessee has prepared a Winter Construction Plan in anticipation of construction activities occurring during the winter.
 The plan includes special construction techniques and material handling procedures that will be required to safely construct the Project.
-The Plan can be found in Attachment J12 of this ECP.
+The Plan can be found in Attachment N12 of the ECP.